CompTIA: Lobbying

-Opposition to right to repair

-CompTIA initially lobbied against the right to repair, claiming:

-"Hackers are constantly trying to break into a wide range of devices, including computers, servers, smartphones, and other industrial and consumer electronics.
-Any weakening of the current standards, including sharing sensitive diagnostic tools and proprietary hardware data, could expose customers to risk.
-Manufacturers also have strong concerns about unauthorized independent service providers who may take risks or cut corners and provide service without training or following safety standards."

-"Additionally, manufacturers make significant investments in the development of products and services, and the protection of intellectual property is a legitimate and important aspect of sustaining the health of all industry, including third party software developers who rely upon the device's DRM to protect their software from hackers.
-However, the bill compromises the intellectual property that creators invested heavily in to develop."
+CompTIA, together with the Entertainment Software Association, issued a statement against a right to repair bill in Nebraska in 2017.

 CompTIA permanently stepped back from all lobbying activity related to right to repair legislation as of February 3, 2020.

 Certification expiration

 Previously, CompTIA marketed its flagship A+, Network+, and Security+ certifications as being valid for a lifetime.
 In January 2011, CompTIA changed the status of these certifications so that they would expire every three years.
 Under this proposal, certified individuals would have to re-certify for the exams or pay a yearly maintenance fee for a CEU (Continuing Education Units) system.
 CompTIA modified the guidelines so that only certificates received after January 1, 2011, would need to be renewed every three years and would require documented continuing education hours.
 The un-expirable certificates, issued before 2011, are officially called Good-for-Life; updating the Good-for-Life certification with an expirable certification does not replace the Good-for-Life certification.